Windows81/Roblox-Freedom-Distribution/README.md

 https://github.com/user-attachments/assets/483c4263-db43-4ec2-9243-b0b885e625f6

 Rōblox Freedom Distribution is one such solution.
-It's a 'revival' launcher built on existing research for self-hosting Rōblox servers.
+It's a revival launcher built on existing research for self-hosting Rōblox servers.

 Using RFD, users can host their own server instances from compiled Rōblox binaries from 2018-07-25 or 2021-01-25.

 Players can join existing servers.

 Clients only need to keep track of which hosts and ports to connect to.
-That's because clients will automatically connect to a server of the same version.
+That's because _clients will automatically connect to a server of the same version_.

 **If you worked with Python 3.12+ before, [_initial_ setup](#download) is supposed to take less than a minute.
 Why _initial_?
 Freedom Distribution automatically downloads additional data (at most 90 MiB) for you.**